Ice, snow, flooding, fog and gales that the winter brings in all create a tougher environment not only for us, but for our cars too.

 It’s essential that your brakes are in full working order during the winter because roads are wetter and more slippery than at any other time of the year.

-If you can hear squealing, your braking feels strange or your car pulls to one side this will indicate your breaks need checking by a professional.
+If you can hear squealing, your braking feels strange or your car pulls to one side you need to get them checked by a professional.
 It can be hard enough to control a car in winter conditions.
 Don’t let the poor conditions of your breaks raise the difficulty even further.

 Check them regularly and if you can’t test them all yourself, ask a friend or family member to help check them.
 It’s worth cleaning your lenses regularly so that other road users can see you properly.